iswilljr/cloud/cloud-api/README.md

 type Response = {
   success: boolean; // Whether the request was successful
   path: string; // Directory path
-  info: Item & {
-    // Directory info
+  info: Item; // Directory info
   readme: {
     // Information about the readme file
     has: boolean; // Whether Directory has a README.md file name?: string; // Name of the README.md file content?: string; // Content of the README.md file };
-  };
   content: {
-    // Directory content
-    type: "directory"; // Content type
-    data: {
     // Content data
     files: Item[]; // Files in the directory
     directories: Item[]; // Directories in the directory };
-  };
 };
 ```